sindresorhus/got/documentation/6-timeout.md

 Starts when the request is initiated.\
 Ends when the response's `end` event fires.

 In other words, this is the global timeout.
+Redirects share the same budget.